How to Create an SEO Campaign

 The next thing to do is claim and verify your listings so that no one can edit them without your permission.
 After completely optimizing your Bing and Google Local Listings, you should start creating Yellow Pages, Yelp, and other additional business citations.
 The benefits of these listings include the promotion of your Bing and Google listings and bringing more traffic to your website.
 If all of this sounds overwhelming to you, or you just don't have time to deal with local SEO right now, and you want to only focus on your business, you can always find great local SEO agencies that can take care of this instead of you.

 As Shannon Steinberg, the SEO manager at Allied says, local listings are the bread and butter of her industry - real estate and apartment data services.
-Potential customers often begin their search for their next realtor right on Google and it's an easy win if you know how to optimize your Google My Business profile.
+Potential customers often begin their search for their next realtor either on a real estate business directory or right on Google and it's an easy win if you know how to optimize your Google My Business profile.

 Step #14 Measuring Your Results

 You have to know how to check if you’re making or losing money from your SEO campaign.
 That’s why you need to calculate your ROI or your return on investment.